How to Easily Recover Lost Partitions on a Mac

 Step 4.
 If diskutil determines that your partition needs repairing, type “diskutil repairVolume ID” and hit Return.

-It’s important to note that repartitioning will erase all data on the drive, so make sure to back up anything important before proceeding.
+Fortunately, this is a straightforward process using Disk Utility.
+The only problem is that repartitioning will erase all data on the drive, so make sure to back up anything important before proceeding.
 Also, if your goal is to repartition your system drive, you will need to boot into macOS Recovery mode first because you can’t modify the partition of a disk that’s in use, especially when it’s the one hosting your operating system.

 Step 1.
 Open Finder, navigate to the Applications folder, proceed to Utilities, and launch Disk Utility.
 Should your objective be to mend the partition where your OS resides, you’ll need to restart your Mac in macOS Recovery mode before starting Disk Utility.